Geometry

 Note

 If the selected curve has modifiers, these will not be taken into account.
-The extrusion will use the original curve shape.
-The reason for this behavior is that curves turn into meshes internally when they have modifiers on them, at which point they can’t be used as bevel objects anymore.
+The bevel will use the original curve shape.
+This happens because curves turn into meshes internally when they have modifiers on them, at which point they can’t be used as cross section curves anymore.

-To work around this, you can disable beveling on the path curve, and instead add geometry nodes to it: retrieve the profile curve using an Object Info Node, convert it from a mesh back into a curve using a Mesh to Curve Node, and finally pass both the path curve and the profile curve to a Curve to Mesh Node.
+To work around this, you can disable beveling on the path curve, and instead add geometry nodes to it: retrieve the cross section curve using an Object Info Node, convert it from a mesh back into a curve using a Mesh to Curve Node, and finally pass both the path curve and the cross section curve to a Curve to Mesh Node.

 Profile